gefendioglu/Cpp_Practices/02_Lesson/Value_Category.md

 /----------------------------------------------
 /----------------------------------------------

-## R Value References & L Value References :
+## R-VALUE REFERENCES & L-VALUE REFERENCES :
 - References does not allocate memory, the memory allocation is for objects !!!
 - Adding to C++ standard with C++11
 - The value category types in Cpp: